The Kervaire-Milnor invariant in the stable classification of spin 4-manifolds: The Kervaire--Milnor invariant

 \begin{lemma} The expression $\tau(S)$ is independent of the choice of pairings of double points, sheet choices and Whitney arcs, and Whitney discs.
 Moreover, $\tau(S)$ only depends on the regular homotopy class of the generic immersion. \end{lemma}

-\begin{proof} See \cite[Theorem~1]{schneiderman-teichner-tau} for a proof that this number is well-defined.
+\begin{proof} The lemma essentially follows from \cite[Theorem~1]{schneiderman-teichner-tau}.
 A key observation here is due to Stong~\cite{Stong}.
 We make a couple of remarks on how to translate the version in \cite{schneiderman-teichner-tau} to the current version.
 First note that in the formulation of \cite{schneiderman-teichner-tau}, as mentioned above the intersections were decorated with a pair of fundamental group elements, to give an invariant in a quotient of $\Z[\pi \times \pi]$ by certain relations.
 Since we consider the augmentation followed by the reduction modulo two, all but the last relation given in \cite[Theorem~1]{schneiderman-teichner-tau} are vacuous.
 In addition their last relation is irrelevant because we consider $\RPT$-characteristic elements.
-Secondly, the formulation of Schneidermann-Teichner requires that Whitney discs be framed, whereas we do not, and include the framing coefficient as part of the definition.
-However by boundary twisting \cite[Section~1.3]{Freedman-Quinn}, one can alter $n_i$ to be zero at the cost of introducing $|n_i|$ intersection points in $\mathring{W}_i \pitchfork S$. \end{proof}
+Secondly, the formulation of Schneidermann--Teichner requires that Whitney discs be framed, whereas we do not, and include the framing coefficient as part of the definition.
+However by boundary twisting \cite[Section~1.3]{Freedman-Quinn}, one can alter $n_i$ to be zero at the cost of introducing $|n_i|$ intersection points in $\mathring{W}_i \pitchfork S$, and so the two ways of computing $\tau(S)$ agree. \end{proof}

-We fix a regular homotopy class within the homotopy class by the requirement that the Euler number be zero.
-Thus $\tau$ becomes well-defined on $\RC \subset \pi_2(M)$.
+For every element of $\pi_2(M)$, we fix a regular homotopy class within the homotopy class by the requirement that the Euler number of the normal bundle be zero.
+That fixing the Euler number determines a regular homotopy class of immersions is a consequence of Smale--Hirsch immersion theory; for details specific to surfaces in 4-manifolds, see for example \cite[Theorem~2.32~(3)]{KPRT}.
+Thus $\tau$ becomes well-defined on $\RC \subseteq \pi_2(M)$.
 So we have defined a map

 \begin{remark} If $S$ is not $S^2$-characteristic then $\tau(S)$ is not well-defined, since adding a sphere that intersects $S$ in an odd number of points to one of the Whitney discs would change the sum in the definition of $\tau$ by one.